fabbondanza/gdc-docs/docs/Encyclopedia/Ready for Approval/GDC_Data_Portal.md

 # GDC Data Portal #
 ## Description ##
-The GDC Data Portal is a robust data-driven platform that allows users to search and download cancer data for analysis using modern web technologies.
+The GDC Data Portal is a robust data-driven platform that allows users to search and download harmonized cancer data for analysis using modern web technologies.
 ## Overview ##
-The Genomic Data Commons (GDC) Data Portal provides users with web-based access to data from cancer genomics studies.
+The Genomic Data Commons (GDC) Data Portal provides users with web-based access to harmonized data from cancer genomics studies.
+Data harmonization includes the standardization of associated biospecimen and clinical data, the re-alignment of DNA and RNA sequence data to the latest reference genome build (GRCh38), and the generation of derived data.
+The GDC Data Portal does not include legacy data that has not been harmonized which is available in the GDC Legacy Archive.

 Key GDC Data Portal features include:

-* Open, granular access to information about all datasets available in the GDC
+* Open, granular access to information about all harmonized datasets available in the GDC
 * Advanced search and visualization-assisted filtering of data files
 * Cart for collecting data files of interest
 * Authentication using eRA Commons credentials for access to controlled data files